Truancy crisis: Fewer than 60% attend school regularly - Govt sets targets to combat startling student stat

 • A review of whether current regulatory settings "[incentivise] whānau and caregivers to meet their responsibilities"

+The strategy also pointed to other work underway, including changes to learning support, strengthening the national curriculum, and targeted support for schools to re-engage students following the pandemic.

-The strategy was released in response to a truancy inquiry by the Education and Workforce select committee, and has adopted the targets recommended by that committee.
+Last year a truancy inquiry was carried out by the Education and Workforce select committee, prompted by National's then-education spokesman Paul Goldsmith.
+The Government has adopted the targets recommended by the committee.

-However National members of the select committee called for a much higher attendance target, of 75 per cent in the short-term and 90 per cent after 2024.
+But National called for a much higher attendance target, of 75 per cent in the short-term and 90 per cent after 2024.

+Tinetti said the targets had to be "aspirational but also ... realistic".
+Seventy per cent was the rate of regular attendance back in 2015 before the slide began, but it should only be a first step.

+"I know from being a former principal that when there are targets you will move toward reaching them."

+One of the first steps was a campaign, beginning soon, for parents to understand the importance of education in kids' development.

+"In my time in education, I cannot think of any parents who didn't want the best for their children.
+They just have to understand what their part in it is to get their young people here."

-Many submitters to the inquiry blamed the 2013 centralisation of the Attendance Service for increasing truancy rates.
-Principals have called for truancy services to be better funded and returned to local control.
+Many submitters to the inquiry said the 2013 centralisation of the Attendance Service had made it harder to re-engage students.
+Principals have called for truancy services to be better funded and returned to local control, with more local officers who know the communities they serve.

-They hope that will be part of the redesign of the service, which will look at trials in Kawerau and South Auckland as well as recommendations from the inquiry.
-Changes will be brought in from January 2023.

-The strategy also pointed to other work that's already being started, including changes to the Learning Support Delivery Model, strengthening the national curriculum, and targeted support for schools to reengage students following the pandemic.
+Tinetti said local responses worked best and she did not want a "cookie-cutter" solution imposed from the top.
+But as part of that local response, schools might decide to band together to employ an attendance officer, or a bigger school might employ one on their own.

+Once schools decided on a plan, a $40 million regional response fund was available to help pay for it.